 A crown is a dental cap that our dentists and team use to cover a damaged tooth, not just restoring its appearance but also improving strength and functionality.
 They can be formed to be indistinguishable from any other tooth and can even improve one’s quality of life and self-confidence.
 Cemented permanently in place, a crown can then be cared for and maintained as easily as a regular tooth.

-Paramount Dental Center - Seattle provides dental crowns made from a few different materials:
+Paramount Dental Center offers dental crowns in a wide variety of materials:

-- Metal — Metal crowns are usually made from stainless steel or even gold or silver or various others.
-Though metal crowns are more conspicuous in appearance, they are usually the strongest, which allows for long-term use.
+- Metal — Metal crowns can be anything from stainless steel to gold to silver and beyond.
+These crowns are much more visually obvious; however, they are some of the strongest, allowing for long-term functionality.

 - Porcelain — Porcelain is a popular choice for those wanting caps that blend in with their current teeth.
 The porcelain is fused to an underlying metal cap for greater durability.
 However, the porcelain can chip at times and wear down along the gum line to reveal the metal base.

 - Ceramic — Ceramic is another option for those wanting a dental cap that closely matches their natural tooth color.
 Like porcelain, it can be fused to metal or can be made into an all-ceramic cap.
 These are not as strong, though, which is why they’re more often employed for front teeth.

 - Resin — One of the cheapest crown options, resin can provide a natural tooth appearance, but it is also weaker than most other materials and prone to cracking or chipping.